bilde2910/OPR-Tools/readme.md

 ## Prerequisites

-Usage of these tools requires a Script Manager, install the manager extension of your choice.
+Usage of these tools requires a UserScript manager.
+Install the manager extension of your choice.

 Some options include:
 - [Tampermonkey](https://tampermonkey.net/)
 - [Greasemonkey](https://www.greasespot.net/)
 - [Violentmonkey](https://github.com/Violentmonkey/Violentmonkey)

+**⚠️ OPR Tools does not support IITC Button!**

+IITC Button will offer to install OPR Tools for you, but it will not actually run it, rendering OPR Tools non-functional.
+Please switch to a general-purpose UserScript manager instead, like one of those listed above, if you want to use OPR Tools.

 ## Installation

 As noted previously, the current state of this script is very early development.
-If you want to be an early tester, you can install all of the OPR tools using this link: https://static.varden.info/opr-tools/dist/opr-tools.user.js
+If you want to be an early tester, you can install all of the OPR tools using this link:

+https://static.varden.info/opr-tools/dist/opr-tools.user.js

 ## Setup